maxd0328/Wickit/documentation/modules.md

 Attributes:
  * `symbol`: The function, referenced from the root package, at which to start execution of this module.
- * `defer`: The dependency to which entry should be deferred.
-That is, use a dependency's entry point instead.
-Note that either this attribute or the `symbol` attribute must be used, and not both.

 Children:
  * None